ethereum-oasis-op/L2/workitems/tokenlist/l2-token-list-v1.0-psd01.md

 #### **[D3]**
 A claim that a canonical token list implementation conforms to this specification SHOULD describe the testing procedure used to justify the claim.

+[D3]](#d3) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.

 #### **[R5]**
 A claim that a canonical token list conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.

+[D3]](#d3) testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.

 -------